queryluke/masseffect-5e/static/data/rules/01-02-introduction.md

 </v-card-text></v-card>

 In the Mass Effect 5e game, each player creates an operative (also called a character) and teams up with other operatives (played by friends).
-Working together, the group might explore a derelict starship, a the slums of an inhabited asteroid, a the glorious streets of an advanced civilization, a ancient temple deep in a jungle, or the steppes of a mining colony.
+Working together, the group might explore a derelict starship, the slums of an inhabited asteroid, the glorious streets of an advanced civilization, an ancient temple deep in a jungle, or the steppes of a mining colony.
 The operatives can solve puzzles, talk with other characters, battle alien monsters, and discover advanced technologies and relics from a past age.

 One player, however, takes on the role of the Galaxy Master (GM), the game’s lead storyteller and referee.
 The GM creates missions for the characters, who navigate its hazards and decide which paths to explore.
 The GM might describe the entrance to Osiris Station, and the players decide what they want their operatives to do.
 Will they jump down to the hanger bay?
 Propel themselves with jetpacks?
-Or use a biotic's powers to increase their mass, "affixing" themselves to the asteroids crust?
+Or use a biotic's powers to increase their mass, "affixing" themselves to the surface of the asteroid?
 Then the GM determines the results of the operatives’ actions and narrates what they experience.
 Because the GM can improvise to react to anything the players attempt, D&D (and Mass Effect 5e) is infinitely flexible, and each mission can be exciting and unexpected.

 The game has no real end; when one story or quest wraps up, another one can begin, creating an ongoing story called a __campaign__.
 Many people who play the game keep their campaigns going for months or years, meeting with their friends every week or so to pick up the story where they left off.
 The operatives grow in might as the campaign continues.
-Each monster defeated, each mission completed, and each gadget recovered not only adds to the continuing story, but also earns the operatives new capabilities.
+Each monster defeated, each mission completed, and each gadget recovered not only adds to the continuing story but also earns the operatives new capabilities.
 This increase in power is reflected by an operative’s level.

 There’s no winning and losing in the Dungeons & Dragons game—at least, not the way those terms are usually understood.